Preparing for a clinic visit

 In general, the first clinic visit takes about two hours.
 You and your child will meet with your vascular anomalies specialist in treating children’s blood vessel conditions.
 The specialist will assess your child’s health, ask about any symptoms your child is having and go over the results of any tests.

 - Let us take it from here.
 Your family’s time is important.
 So when you visit our team, we’ll handle everything, from navigating you through your first visit to scheduling any follow-up appointments.
-Leave the busy work to us while you focus on the big picture—your child.If you’ve already seen other doctors for your child’s anomaly, please bring any past records, discs of images or any other information you have along with you.
+Leave the busy work to us while you focus on the big picture—your child.If you’ve already seen other doctors for your child’s anomaly, please bring any past records, images or any other information you have along with you.

 - Ask away.
 Vascular anomalies can be confusing.
 We’ll do our best to make sure we explain your child’s diagnosis and treatment plan in a way that’s easy to understand.
 But if you have any questions, just ask!
 Even if you don’t think of them until you get home.
 You can always give us a call.
 We’re here to help.